curateteaching/digitalpedagogy/keywords/remix.md

 # ds106

 ![screenshot](images/remix-middleton-ds106.png)
-* Assignment bank
+* Artifact Type: Assignment bank
 * Source URL: http://assignments.ds106.us/
 * Artifact Permissions: open online course
 * Copy of the Artifact:
 * Creator: Jim Groom and ds106 community, University of Mary Washington

 The ds106 assignment bank provides an almost-overwhelming cache of possibilities adaptable for different audiences and courses.
 For the sake of navigational efficiency, curious teachers should first click on their preferred genre for the assignment (e.g., writing, visual, audio).
 Typing “remix” into the search bar for that genre narrows the field of assignments further.
 The community of users has rated each assignment, guiding instructors to the most successful and engaging materials.
-The “messy” nature of the bank speaks to its origin as an [https://digitalpedagogy.mla.hcommons.org/keywords/open/](open) source.
+The “messy” nature of the bank speaks to its origin as an [open](https://digitalpedagogy.mla.hcommons.org/keywords/open/) source.
 Created by self-described “edupunk” Jim Groom, ds106 is a course that lives in multiple departments at the University of Mary Washington, and also exists as a “headless” course—a self-paced set of readings, activities and assignments that participants can choose to take.
-At the Connected Learning project, Howard Rheingold provides a thorough [http://connectedlearning.tv/case-studies/ds106-enabling-open-public-participatory-learning](case study) of ds106 as an example of the principle of open, public learning.
+At the Connected Learning project, Howard Rheingold provides a thorough [case study](http://connectedlearning.tv/case-studies/ds106-enabling-open-public-participatory-learning) of ds106 as an example of the principle of open, public learning.

 # Stirred, Not Shaken: An Assessment Remixology

 ![screenshot](images/remix-middleton-stirred.png)
-* assessment rubric
+* Artifact Type: assessment rubric
 * Source URL: http://ccdigitalpress.org/dwae/06_mccorkle.html
 * Artifact Permissions: Open Access, Creative Commons License
 * Copy of the Artifact:
 * Creators: Susan H. Delagrange, Ben McCorkle, and Catherine C. Braun, The Ohio State University

-Delagrange, et al. suggest a clear, implementable process to navigate the complex process of [https://digitalpedagogy.mla.hcommons.org/keywords/assessment/](assessment) for remix assignments.
+Delagrange, et al. suggest a clear, implementable process to navigate the complex process of [assessment](https://digitalpedagogy.mla.hcommons.org/keywords/assessment/) for remix assignments.
 In the tab “Evolving Rubric,” McCorkle outlines a set of steps for instructors and students to collaboratively create a grading rubric.
 In addition, he provides examples of student work that can help sharpen students’ analysis of the criteria included in the assessment.
-Part of the larger 2013 collection [http://ccdigitalpress.org/dwae/](*Digital Writing, Assessment and Evaluation*),“Stirred, Not Shaken” also contributes a set of sample assignments and evaluation processes for remix projects in writing courses, and describes additional expository and reflective writing assignments that expand students’ concepts of remix practices and circulation.
+Part of the larger 2013 collection [*Digital Writing, Assessment and Evaluation*](http://ccdigitalpress.org/dwae/),“Stirred, Not Shaken” also contributes a set of sample assignments and evaluation processes for remix projects in writing courses, and describes additional expository and reflective writing assignments that expand students’ concepts of remix practices and circulation.
 In addition to these assignments, authors put forward a narrative describing the implementation of fair use and an assessment of the role of remix in larger institutional learning outcomes.

 # Exquisite Engendering Remix Exhibition

 ![screenshot](images/remix-middleton-exquisiteengendering.png)
-* Exhibition of student work
+* Artifact Type: Exhibition of student work
 * Source URL: http://cyberhouse.arted.psu.edu/811/
 * Artifact Permissions: permission of author
 * Copy of the Artifact:
 * Creators: Karen Keifer-Boyd, Penn State University

 Karen Keifer-Boyd’s final class project for her graduate course in Art Education provides a variegated set of exemplary student remixes, and her [http://cyberhouse.arted.psu.edu/visualculture/projects/Remix_Assignment.pdf](detailed assignment) also offers a wealth of resources to inform students’ understanding of potential approaches and digital tools.
 This exhibition highlights the effects of situating remix in a larger series of interactions.
-As part of FemTechNet’s Distributed Open Collaborative Course (a detailed description can be found in their [http://femtechnet.org/2015/05/ftn-roadshow-blog-series-course/](*Roadshow Blog Series*)), the Exquisite Engendering Remix students spent a semester in conversation with students at the University of Helsinki, a collaboration which clearly contributed to the spirit of openness and dialogue about their remixes.
+As part of FemTechNet’s Distributed Open Collaborative Course (a detailed description can be found in their [*Roadshow Blog Series*](http://femtechnet.org/2015/05/ftn-roadshow-blog-series-course/)), the Exquisite Engendering Remix students spent a semester in conversation with students at the University of Helsinki, a collaboration which clearly contributed to the spirit of openness and dialogue about their remixes.
 The participatory nature of their work is evident in this final exhibition, which encourages the audience to comment on the videos; in fact, the website offers a series of prompts to focus those comments toward the exhibition’s theme of gender.

 # Copy This Class (The Art of the Remix)

 ![screenshot](images/remix-middleton-copythisclass.png)
-* Syllabus
+* Artifact Type: Syllabus
 * Source URL: http://j-l-r.org/wp-content/uploads/remix-syllabus-final.pdf
 * Artifact Permissions: Creative Commons Attribution-ShareAlike License
 * Copy of the Artifact: